espinoco/espinoco.github.io/README.md

 | ---------- | ------- |
 | deno.land  | ^1.31.3 |

+Tip: you can use [tea](https://github.com/teaxyz/cli) to get the dependencies table above resolved as a developer environment.

 ## Development

-- Recommended: use [tea](https://github.com/teaxyz/cli) to get the deno dependency resolved based on the table above.
 - `deno task serve` to start a local server with live reload
 - `deno task lume` to build the static site under the `docs` folder